Review: ‘Servants of the Sun’ rises brilliantly on the horizon

-Psychedelic-Filling-In-A-Folk-Blues-Pie California rockers Chris Robinson Brotherhood release their latest record, “Servants of the Sun,” on June 14 via Silver Arrow Records.
+Psychedelic-Filling-In-A-Folk-Blues-Pie California rockers Chris Robinson Brotherhood released their latest record, “Servants of the Sun,” on June 14, 2019, via Silver Arrow Records.
 The new album comes on the heels of the news that the band has decided to take a hiatus after July, and that founding member Adam MacDougall has parted ways with the band.

 “Servants of the Sun” serves up 10 new songs by the Brotherhood, a band I have been a huge fan of over the years, having seen them 50-plus times in concert since their inception in 2011.
 The lineup on the album is Chris Robinson (vocals/guitar), Neal Casal (guitar/harmonies), Adam MacDougall (keyboards/harmonies), Tony Leone (drums), and Jeff Hill (bass/harmonies).

 The record leads off taking a quick left turn with “Some Earthly Delights.”
 MacDougall immediately makes his presence known with psychedelic space-jam keyboards throughout.
 It kinda reminds me of the first time I heard “Good To Know,” which is the last song on the previous CRB album, “Barefoot In The Head.”
 Feels like a different vibe to me than most of the CRB catalog, but I like it as a change of pace.
 It’s got a little “Vibration & Light Suite” in it too, but it’s definitely its own song.
 There’s a CRB trademark well-placed bridge, with rock guitar licks from Casal.
 We’re off to a good start.

 “Let it Fall” is next, which I reviewed for the recent CRB Record Store Day 10-inch picture disc release HERE: Short story – good road song.